Get in touch

-The EU Settlement Scheme (EUSS) is a scheme that allows EU, EEA or Swiss nationals who intend to continue living in the UK after the 30th of June 2021.
-Once the application to the EU Settlement Scheme is successful, you will be granted settled or pre – settled status (see our FAQs below for further information).
-If you have an indefinite leave to enter or remain, are an Irish Citizen already in the UK, or have a Frontier Worker permit, you may be able to remain in the UK without needing to apply to the EU Settlement Scheme.
-Visit the government website for more information.
+The EU Settlement Scheme (EUSS) is a scheme that allows EU, EEA or Swiss nationals to continue living in the UK after 30th June 2021.
+Once an application to the EU Settlement Scheme is successful, you will be granted settled or pre – settled status (see our FAQs below for further information).
+If you have indefinite leave to enter or remain, are an Irish Citizen already in the UK, or have a Frontier Worker permit, you may be able to stay in the UK without needing to apply to the EU Settlement Scheme.

 For any help, please contact us.

-To bring family members to the UK, they can also apply for the EU Settlement Scheme if the following applies.
+You can bring family members to the UK under the EUSS if the following applies:

 - Your relationship with that family member began before 31st December 2020 – unless you’re a Swiss citizen or the family member is a child born after 31st December 2020

 - If not, then they will need either a permanent residence card, derivative residence card or any other applicable UK document.

 Family members who do not have these requirements can apply for the EU Settlement Scheme Family Permit